nonabelian/dragon_kings/README.md

 ## Non-linear fitting vs. Heuristic fitting

 Interestingly, LPPL is in a class of functions which have many local minima, when attempting to fit.
-This results in the curious case that, if we attempt to fit a least squares slightly away from the true parameter values, we still may never find the global minimum, or the best fit.
+This means that generic fits are pretty terrible, as can be seen [here](images/lppl_curve_fit_fit.png).
+Additionally there is the curious feature that, if we attempt to fit a least squares slightly away from the true parameter values, we still may never find the global minimum, or the best fit.
 This can be seen in the following graph, where the paramters are